Dook97/avl_trees/README.md

 respectively.

 Use `false` as the optional fourth argument to specify decreasing order.

+Example presuming `dict` contains items whose keys range from 1 to 100:

 ```c
 dict_item_t lower = { .key = 13 };